 Sweet Miso Coleslaw

-- 2 tablespoons vinegar (I actually use sweet pickle juice here…a trick my mom taught me)
+- 2 tablespoons apple cider vinegar I actually use sweet pickle juice here…a trick my mom taught me

 - 2 tablespoons agave nectar